SurajShettigar/Kirana-Redux/README.md

 # Kirana

+> NOTE: This project is a work-in-progress.

-A GPU-based path-tracing render engine.
+A modern GPU-based path-tracing render engine.